-The South Queensland Renewable Generation Hub comprises individually permitted, complementary wind, solar and battery storage projects within one region.
+The South Queensland Renewable Generation Hub comprises individually permitted, complementary wind and solar projects within one region.
 The Hub is located about 40km from Wandoan and 60km from Taroom in rural Queensland, or about 450km north-west of Brisbane.

 The Hub makes strategic use of the ‘inverse correlation’ between the region’s wind and solar profiles - here, the wind picks up when the sun goes down.